knowledgetechnologyuhh/NICO-software/api-doc/Core/nicovision.rst

 #############

 The VideoRecorder class manages the caption of videos from the cameras of the NICO robot.
+To choose between different video codecs one can use the VideoCodec class

 .. automodule:: nicovision.VideoRecorder
     :members: